-implements an appropriate compliance program.
+The SEC's CCO rules differ from those of the CFTC in several key respects.
+Most significantly, the SEC rules are "designed to be generally consistent with the current compliance obligations applicable to CCOs of other [SEC]-regulated entities," for example under FINRA Rule 3130.
+They thus frame the role of a CCO as that of an advisor whose job is to take "reasonable steps to ensure" that the SBSD implements an appropriate compliance program.
 The adopting release confirms the SEC's view that "it is the responsibility of the [SBSD], not the CCO in his or her personal capacity, to establish and enforce required policies and procedures," and explicitly recognizes that "the title of CCO does not, in and of itself, carry supervisory responsibilities, and a CCO does not become a 'supervisor' solely because he or she has provided advice or counsel concerning compliance or legal issues to business line personnel, or assisted in the remediation of an issue.
 Consistent with current industry practice, the [SEC] generally would not expect a CCO appointed in accordance with Rule 15Fk-1 to have supervisory responsibilities outside of the compliance department."
 Therefore, "absent facts and circumstances that establish otherwise, the [SEC] generally would not expect that a CCO would be subject to a sanction by the Commission for failure to supervise other SBS Entity personnel."

 Conversely, the CFTC rules appear to place more direct responsibility on the CCO for implementation.
 The SEC rules, for example, require the CCO to take "reasonable steps" to ensure the SBSD establishes, maintains and reviews written policies and procedures reasonably designed to achieve compliance with applicable requirements, while the CFTC rules require the CCO to "tak[e] reasonable steps to ensure compliance," and to "establish" certain procedures in consultation with the SD's board of directors or senior officer.
-The SEC rule makes clear that in taking reasonable steps to ensure that the SBSD has an appropriate compliance program, the CCO must satisfy three specific obligations: he or she must (i) review the SBSD's compliance, i.e., prepare the SBSD's annual assessment of its policies and procedures; (ii) take reasonable steps to ensure that the SBSD has a system reasonably designed to remediate non-compliance issues identified by the CCO; and (iii) take reasonable steps to ensure that the SBSD establishes and follows procedures reasonably designed to address non-compliance issues.
+The SEC rule makes clear that in taking reasonable steps to ensure that the SBSD has an appropriate compliance program, the CCO must satisfy three specific obligations: he or she must (i) review the SBSD's compliance, i.e., prepare the SBSD's annual assessment of its policies and procedures; (ii) take reasonable steps to ensure that the SBSD has a system reasonably designed to remediate non-compliance issues identified by the CCO; and (iii) take reasonable steps to ensure that the CCO; and (iii) take reasonable steps to ensure the CCO; and directors and follows procedures reasonably designed to address non-compliance issues.
 While the CFTC rules also require the SD to address non-compliance issues, the CCO must be directly involved in establishing the procedures.

 Another example of the narrower scope of the SEC rules is that they require the CCO to take reasonable steps (in consultation with the board or senior officer) to resolve conflicts, while the CFTC requires the CCO to resolve conflicts (in consultation with the board or senior officer).
-In addition, the SEC rules require the CCO's steps to be taken in connection with any "material" conflicts, while the CFTC rules reguire resolution of "any conflicts."
+In addition, the SEC rules require the CCO's steps to be taken in connection with any "material" conflicts, while the CFTC rules require resolution of "any conflicts."